devscalelabs/kine/README.md

   temperature: 72
   condition: "sunny"

-thought: "Got weather data.
-Now I can provide final answer."
+thought: "Now I can provide final answer"
 action: "finalize"
-final_answer: "The current weather in New York is 72°F and sunny."
+final_answer: "The current weather in New York is 72°F and sunny"
 ```

 ## Agent Response Format